 Yes!
 It’s never too early to start.
-We have a variety of Olympic classes available to try for athletes considering competition.
+We have a variety of Competition level classes available for athletes who are considering competing.

 This varies based on your rank within FMA.
 In-House Team members can expect a very doable commitment, while Elite level athletes will be required to dedicate much more of their time.

-Start by asking your sensei which Olympic class is right to jump into.
+Start by asking your sensei which Competition class is right to jump into.
 They can help place you in a class where you’ll thrive.